SolaceLabs/pq-demo/README.md

 # pq-demo
-A demo using JCSMP and MQTT web messaging to show the behaviour of Solace partitioned queues
+A demo using JCSMP and MQTT web messaging to show the behaviour of Solace partitioned queues.

 ## Overview

 This demo is meant to demonstrate a number of things:
 - Partitioned Queues behaviour, with regards to consumers and rebalancing
-- Prooving / verifying
+- Proving / verifying sequencing remains intact in a variety of scenarios

+### Uses / Features

+- Guaranteed messaging for all keyed and sequenced data going through the specified queue
+- Direct messaging for all stats updates, control messages, and events
+- MQTT websockets for the JavaScript dashboard
+-